department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-readout-and-post-tasks.md

 **AS A** researcher
 **I WANT** to wrap up my research study
-**SO THAT** I can share insights and protect participants' private information
+**SO THAT** I can share insights with others and protect participants' private information

 ## Tasks